ARION

 “I didn’t think of that,” muttered the skunk, at a loss of what to do with his time.
 His seat was near the starboard side of the plane, so he rested his chin on his fist and peered out a window at the clouds far below.
 The movement was imperceptible, but he could see that they were getting closer ever so slowly.

-Much of the ride down from the edge of space resembled a free-falling express elevator with friction causing their windows to glow vibrant orange, but once they had reached the intended altitude, the flight smoothed out, the view cleared and the plane caught the wind in its wings to slice through the air at a greatly reduced speed.
+Once they had reached the intended altitude, flight smoothed out, the view cleared and the plane caught the wind in its wings to slice through the air at a greatly reduced speed.

-Kittinger piloted the small craft in a gentle arc across the alien sky, reporting quietly through his microphone to the SI monitoring their progress, and as they dropped further in altitude, he made banking s-curves in the sky to decrease their airspeed further.
+Kittinger piloted the small craft in a gentle arc across the alien sky, reporting quietly through his microphone to the SI monitoring their progress, and as they dropped further in elevation, he made wide, banking s-curves in the sky to decrease their airspeed further.

 Aside from the craters of Earth’s moon, Will Andresen had never seen an impact crater beyond pictures he had seen of the small one near Winslow, Arizona.
-That one was just shy of being a mile across, yet Arion had said that this scar on the surface of Bellerophon measured close to twenty-five miles across with ridge rock so high that that some of its peaks were snow-covered even now in the relative spring-like weather conditions.
+That one was just shy of being a mile in diameter, yet Arion had said that this scar on the surface of Bellerophon measured close to twenty-five miles across with a perimeter of surrounding ridge rock so high that that some of its peaks were snow-covered even now in the relative spring-like weather conditions.
 The engineer felt amazed at the sight below them.

 Eventually, Secretariat had thrown off enough post-orbital velocity that Kittinger started coming in directly toward the crater.
 The passengers could no longer see the target through the windows with it ahead of them, but the skunk was suddenly concerned.